fernandagil/ms4-plants-shop/README.md

 - NoReverseMatch - When creating the edit blog functionality, a NoReverseMatch error was showing when attempting to go to the main blog page.
     - Because I was using the same url in both the main blog page and the individual post page, I didn't realize that in the main blog page, the edit button was inside a for loop where the object was called 'post' and not 'blog' like it was called in the views.py file, so I just had to change 'blog' for 'post' and it worked properly.

+- TypeError: 'AnonymousUser' object is not iterable - When a non logged in user tried to purchase an item (or many), they would get an error when clicking 'Complete order' in the checkout page.
+  - This was fixed adding an if statement that would check if hte user is authenticated just before saving the order's information in the views.py file in the checkout app.

 ---